 The criteria for reporting serious incidents are as follows:

-Patients, users and next of kin can notify the Board of Health Supervision and the Healthcare Investigation Board of serious incidents which have occurred in the healthcare service.
+and the Healthcare Investigation Board of serious incidents which have occurred in the healthcare service.

 Next of kin is the person who the patient or user has stated as being their next of kin.

-If a patient or user is unable to give details of a next of kin or no further information is provided about the patient’s or user’s next of kin, the question who is next of kin will be determined on the basis of the specified order of persons described in Section 1-3(b) of the Patient and User Rights Act.
+If a patient or user is unable to give details of a next of kin or no further information is provided about the patient’s or user’s next of kin, the question who is next of kin will be determined on the basis of the specified order of persons described in Section 1-3(b) of the Patient and User Rights Act (lovdata.no).

 You can still contact the County Governor even if you are not the patient’s or user’s next of kin.
 You can also report any concerns you may have to the Healthcare Investigation Board.